Skip to main content

 • --cluster_mode=yes to let the nodes know that they are part of a cluster.

-• --admin_port=X, where X is some port that you'll use to run admin commands.
-This port should generally not be exposed to users.
+• --admin_port=X, where X is a port that you'll use to run admin commands.
+Note that this port generally should NOT be exposed to your data store users.

-Note: when started in cluster mode, nodes will reply with errors to any user requests until they are properly configured.
+When a Dragonfly server is started in cluster mode, it will reply with errors to any user requests until the cluster is properly configured.

 Configure Replication